 On a basic level, we need to ask, what is opinion?
 An opinion is not something first found among the public in general and then, afterwards, replayed through the media, as a simple reporting of the public opinion.
 An opinion exists in the media first.
 Secondly, the media then reproduces the opinion a million times over, linking the opinion to a certain type of person (conservatives think X, liberals think Y).
 Thirdly, as Alfredo Bonanno points out, "[An opinion] is a flattened idea, an idea that has been uniformed in order to make it acceptable to the largest number of people.
-Opinions are massified ideas."1 Public opinion is produced as
+Opinions are massified ideas."
+Public opinion is produced as a series of simple choices or

-The Anarchist Tension by Alfredo M Bonanno (Elephant Editions, London, 1998) No ISBN
+1 The Anarchist Tension by Alfredo M Bonanno (Elephant Editions, London, 1998) No ISBN